Opel Rekord Series A: Transmission and running gear

 The Rekord A took its three-speed all-synchromesh transmission from its predecessor, but this was now offered only with the 1,488 cc engine.
 A four-speed all-synchromesh unit was available as an extra on 1,488 cc cars and included in the price where a larger engine was specified.
 Although most cars continued to be delivered with a column mounted gear change, a floor mounted gear lever positioned between the front seats was also available.
-The option of an "Olymat" automatic clutch provided by Fichel & Sachs was offered.
-The system was broadly similar to the Fichel & Sachs "Saxomat" automatic clutch offered at this time by other German automakers.
+The option of an "Olymat" automatic clutch provided by Fichtel & Sachs was offered.
+The system was broadly similar to the Fichtel & Sachs "Saxomat" automatic clutch offered at this time by other German automakers.
 The 2,605 cc engine on the Kapitän and Admiral came with a new automatic gear-box, but no fully automatic transmission was offered with this engine when fitted in the Rekord.

 Other principal mechanical elements on the Rekord A such as the suspension and steering systems were also lifted largely unchanged from the Rekord P2, and conformed to the norms of the time.